netmix/stream-player/readme.txt

 = Does this plugin use any 3rd party services? =

 Stream Player uses the Amplitude and jPlayer scripts to play audio.
 In the that case you are connecting the player to a Soundcloud stream URL, Amplitude may load the latest Soundcloud SDK automatically via connect.soundcloud.com ...
-Soundcloud's terms of service are available at https://soundcloud.com/terms-of-use
+Soundcloud's terms of service are available at [here](https://soundcloud.com/terms-of-use).

 == Screenshots ==

+1. Settings: Stream
+[assets/Stream Player Settings - Stream Admin Panel.png]
+2. Settings: Player
+[assets/Stream Player Settings - Player Admin Panel.png]
+3. Settings: Bar
+[assets/Stream Player Settings - Bar Admin Panel]

 == Changelog ==